beautifulchoi/beautifulchoi/README.md

 # 👋 Hello there!
 I'm Yongjun

-🎓 Master’s student specializing in **3D Computer Vision**
+🎓 Master’s student @ AIGS, UNIST
-🔍 Passionate about 3D scene understanding, and Video Understanding

 ---

 ## 🚀 About Me